PICOM-AI/NeuroSymbolicNavigation/README.md

 * **Zoom:** Mouse Scroll

 > **Note:** We recommend using a third-party VNC client such as [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/?lai_vid=b5ROml3nAIvny&lai_sr=10-14&lai_sl=l) instead of the default macOS viewer.

+### For Windows (WSL2)
+For windows, please setup Windows Subsystem for Linux here [How to install WSL](https://learn.microsoft.com/en-us/windows/wsl/setup/environment), then follow the instruction with VNC for **MacOs** above.

 ---